Styre-x/wire-pod/README.md

 # wire-pod
+This does not work.
+I am working on updates to the openAI API and adding more features, including a youtube music connection to allow vector to play music.
+More music updates might come in the future.
+Please support Kercre123.
+Their tools are incredible and have helped vector work again.
 `wire-pod` is fully-featured server software for the Anki (now Digital Dream Labs) [Vector](https://web.archive.org/web/20190417120536if_/https://www.anki.com/en-us/vector) robot.
 It was created thanks to Digital Dream Labs' [open-sourced code](https://github.com/digital-dream-labs/chipper).

 It allows voice commands to work with any Vector 1.0 or 2.0 for no fee, including regular production robots.